mym0404/react-native-kakao/README.md

 ---

 > [!IMPORTANT]
 > (NEW ARCH) The generated type of Codegen of RN 0.74 is changed.
 So currently, the package can't be built with RN 0.74.
-But we'll publish new version compatible with 0.74 soon 🙏
+But we'll publish new version compatible with 0.74 soon 🙏If you are using under 0.74 with new architecture, you should be fine.

 ---